 To combat the complexities of fragmented workforce systems, some cities have adopted a combination of career pathways and sector-based approaches to create an operational framework that unites the efforts of workforce organizations.
-Career pathways bring together education and training providers with local employers for the purpose of collectively developing a pathway that clearly identifies the training requirements, high value industry certifications, and various employment options within a chosen career field.
+Career pathways bring together education and training providers with local employers for the purpose of collectively developing a pathway that clearly identifies the training requirements, high-value industry certifications, and various employment options within a chosen career field.

 Meanwhile, sector-based strategies focus on the talent needs of a particular industry by primarily focusing on the employment of low- and middle-income workers who, once trained for occupations within a particular sector, can benefit from the transferability of their skill set to other, more advanced, opportunities within that same sector.

-Collectively, these two approaches address the full spectrum of the local labor market by encompassing the unemployed, underemployed, and those seeking a career change.
+Collectively, these two approaches address the full spectrum of the local labor market by encompassing the unemployed, the underemployed, and those seeking a career change.
 More importantly, the unified system resulting from the career pathways and sector-based strategies provides job seekers with clear and focused access to resources that support both their successful entry and advancement within the local labor market.
-This ensures greater economic mobility for residents and their families while also ensuring that Tampa’s employers have reliable access to a highly skilled talent pipeline.
+This ensures greater economic mobility for residents and their families while also ensuring that Tampa’s employers have reliable access to a highly-skilled talent pipeline.